 Every website needs a domain name to identify it (e.g. www.gatech.edu), but not all domain names are equal.
-The following attempts to demystify domain names and help you select the best name for your new website.
+Georgia Tech has specific policies and processes for obtaining a campus domain name.

 Georgia Tech Domain Names

-Georgia tech owns the entire *.gatech.edu domain space, and so you can request names within this space at no charge to your unit.
-However, there are differences in names, and new rules coming into effect that you need to consider.
+Georgia Tech owns the entire *.gatech.edu domain space.
+Any on-campus unit can request a domain name within this space at no charge.
+However, there are differences in names, and new rules in effect that you need to consider.

 Top Level Georgia Tech Domain Names

 These names look like something.gatech.edu or www.something.gatech.edu, where 'something' is a unique identifier for a Georgia Tech unit.
 Top level names can convey a sense of prestige.
 These domains can only be created and managed by the Office of Information Technology (OIT), and there are new rules in effect governing who can request a top level domain name.

 If your website is for a major unit of Georgia Tech or a very high level project or activity/event, then contact OIT to put in a top-level domain name request.
 If not, other options are available.

 Major units of Georgia Tech that already have their own top level Georgia Tech domain name can create any number of subdomain names, which look like subunit.something.gatech.edu, where 'subunit' is most any name except 'www' (which is reserved as an alias for the unit's top-level domain).

 Sub-domain names can often be created and updated by a unit's Information Technology (IT) staff.
 Subdomains do not have to go through the institute level approval process to get a new sub-domain name, though your unit may have internal sub-domain name rules or best-practices.

 It is possible to go to a commercial hosting company and purchase a non-Georgia Tech domain name.
 This practice is highly discouraged for several reasons: